-Happy Physician Anesthesiologists Week
+Happy Physician Anesthesiologists Week!

-- The American Society of Anesthesiologists Charitable Foundation was founded in 2011 with a mission to improve access to quality anesthesia and improve health and medical care in underserved communities.
+- ASA Charitable Foundation: Established in 2011, the foundation aims to improve access to quality anesthesia and enhance health and medical care in underserved communities.